 Project Director

-Haldre Rogers, Iowa State University.
+.
 I became interested in the impacts of bird loss on forest and human communities after I moved to Guam in 2002 to work on the Brown Treesnake Project.
 In Guam, my job was to develop and coordinate the United States Geological Survey's Brown Treesnake Rapid Response Team.
 This position included frequent trips to the Northern Mariana Islands of Saipan, Tinian and Rota to determine whether the snake had spread to these locations.
 Through conversations with local citizens and countless hours performing night searches for snakes on Guam and these other islands, I was struck by the differences between the forests on Guam and on islands with birds.
 Guam's forests were silent due to the loss of birds and they appeared to support much higher densities of spiders, butterflies, and praying mantids in comparison to Tinian, Saipan and Rota.
 I wondered what other, perhaps more subtle changes were happening in the forest and decided to go to graduate school to pursue this line of research.
 The EBL project began as my PhD project while at the University of Washington and and has expanded from there.
-I spent 4 years as a Huxley Fellow at Rice University, and currently, I am an Assistant Professor at Iowa State University.
+I spent 4 years as a Huxley Fellow at Rice University, 7 years as an Assistant then Associate Professor at Iowa State University, and am now an Associate Professor at Virginia Tech.
 When not in the jungle of the Marianas or on a plane somewhere over the Pacific, I can be found playing frisbee, mountain biking, adventure racing, trail running, or eating chocolate.

 Current Co-Investigators and Collaborators